So you’ve chosen Cornwall as your holiday destination of choice – yay for that! But what should go on your packing list…

 - Brush up on your beach safety!
 If you’re not used to living by the sea, you may not have heard of the flag systems before, so please read up and stay safe.

 - If you’re driving down to Cornwall, be prepared for heavy traffic queues, especially in July & August.
-It’s the worst, so bring some entertainment if you’re bringing kids ’cause God knows it’ll be Hell if you don’t.
+It’s the worst, so bring some entertainment if you’re bringing kids because you’ll have a very rowdy journey if you don’t…

 Things to Pack: